petronny/djangorm/README.md

 Simplest Django ORM
 ====
-This is a Django ORM template that allows you to use Django's excellent ORM without having to use the rest of Django.
+This is a Django ORM library that allows you to use Django's excellent ORM without having to use the rest of Django.

 Dependencies
 ----